-RubyMine indexes your project to analyze its sources and collect the information on available files, class and function definitions, etc. This is required for code insight features code completion and navigation.
+RubyMine indexes your project to analyze its sources and collects the information on available files, class and method definitions, and so on.
+This is required for code insight features such as code completion and navigation.

 After you’ve opened the project, it is necessary to select the required Ruby interpreter and install the dependencies specified in the project's Gemfile:

 Press Ctrl+Alt+S to open the Settings/Preferences dialog, go to the Languages & Frameworks | Ruby SDK and Gems page and choose the required interpreter.

 Now, let’s install the gems specified in the Gemfile.
 RubyMine allows you to use Bundler to manage gems.
 To install Bundler, press Ctrl twice and enter the following command:

 Press Enter and wait until the Bundler gem is installed.

 Now you can use Bundler commands within RubyMine.
 To install gems, press Ctrl twice again and start typing bundle install.
 Then, select the bundle install command from the list and press Enter.

 Press Ctrl twice again and start typing yarn install.
 Then, select the yarn install command from the list and press Enter.

 Wait until RubyMine installs all packages.

 Before running our Rails application, we need to migrate the database.
 To do this in RubyMine, follow the steps below: